tytydraco/yessleep/out/The_Parsons_Vanished_First_Part_1.md

 The house itself was unremarkable, with a few framed photos of an average family of 3, a dog bowl by the entrance, and small decorative rugs covering every surface.
 But the whole place was devoid of life and sound, aside from our boots slipping over the floor slowly.

-“Must’ve been spooked off,” Johnny Harvard concluded, holstering his gun with a snap, “All them valuables are here, hell even the safe looks alright to me.”
+“Must’ve been spooked off,” Deputy Harvard concluded, holstering his gun with a snap, “All them valuables are here, hell even the safe looks alright to me.”

 He said this, gesturing vaguely at the small TV set and the car keys strewn on the small kitchen counter.
-I thumbed through a stack of mail sitting on top of the toaster oven, all addressed to either a Sean or Mary Parsons, who were assumed to be the balding man and dour woman pictured in the framed photographs.
+I thumbed through a stack of mail sitting on top of the toaster oven, all addressed to either of the Parsons, who were assumed to be the balding man and dour woman pictured in the framed photographs.

 “Will the Sheriff’s department contact them?”
 I asked the uninterested public servant, who was already halfway out the door.